Residence of a Trust

 - It is resident in Canada, outside Québec, at the end of the year and it operates a business in Québec during the year.

-The following trust types, even if they are resident trusts or deemed resident trusts, are not required to file an income tax return, provided they have no tax liability:
+For taxation years ending after December 30, 2023, the following trust types, even if they are resident trusts or deemed resident trusts, are not required to file an income tax return, provided they have no tax liability:

 - trusts that have existed for less than three months;